ReDI-School/js-berlin-2019-fall/quizzes/quiz4.md

 ## THEORETICAL PART:

-### 1. Let's review the new terms we learnt in this week.
+### 1. Let's review the new terms we learned in this week.

 **HTML Object Property**